elliotchau/ECO395M-Exercise-4/Exercise_4.md

     ## [44] 1.999064  625
     ## [45] 1.999064  625

+We then created a subset to only include a lift measure of greater than 2, a confidence measure greater than 0.3, and a subset with support greater than 0.035.

 The level of confidence was chosen based on interpretability since it was difficult to find any rules for confidence greater than 4.
 Confidence measures how often items in itemset Y appear in transactions